 MY DOG GOT LOOSE!

 If your dog gets loose, the first thing to do is contact the Dog Control Officer to alert her that the dog is missing.
 Oftentimes, the Dog Control Officer will already have received reports from citizens that they have either sighted or found the dog.
-By the time you discover the dog is missing, the Dog Control Officer may already have brought the dog to the kennel for safekeeping.
-Depending on your location, you may also wish to alert any neighboring Towns in case they find your dog:
+By the time you discover the dog is missing, the Dog Control Officer may already have brought the dog to the town's kennel for safekeeping.
+Depending on your location, you may also wish to alert any neighboring towns in case they find your dog:

 Town of Geddes: 315-468-3600 ext.
 329 and 315-559-7891